chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 * mode - octal mode of the file, specify as a number with a leading 0, or as a string, default is the umask of the chef process

+.notes owner, group, mode on Windows do not work on Windows before Chef 0.10.10, and full inheritance and ACL support will be available after that release.

 # file parameters

 * content - a string to write to the file, overwrites existing content